 Physical Removals and Relocation services outside of the UK

 Services that are due to be completed in destinations that do not have movement restrictions will go ahead as planned.
 Representatives from our Customer Services team are working from home to support these moves and will directly communicate with their customers to confirm arrangements.

 Where movement is restricted our Customer Services team will urgently contact clients to inform them what this means for their relocation and establish contingency plans on a case by case basis.

-Please note that the global situation is changing hourly and we can provide no guarantee that moves will be unaffected.
+Please note that the global situation is changing daily and we can provide no guarantee that moves will be unaffected.
 We are however committed to keeping our customers informed and working with you to do everything we can to minimise the impact whilst maintaining safety.